tilltnet/egor/README.md

 ## Analyse

-There are a few commands facilitating the anlysis of ego-centered networks.
+There are a few commands facilitating the analysis of ego-centered networks.
 To learn more, please take a look at the package [vignette](articles/using_egor.html).